What is Care Oncology?

 - A line of communication, via email and phone, will be provided and will always be open between the prescribing physician and the Care Oncology physician for any questions or concerns that are raised and should be discussed.

 The COC Protocol™: a Multi-Targeted Adjunctive Therapy for Cancer

 What is the COC Protocol?

 The COC Protocol is a fully supported treatment regimen specifically developed for people diagnosed with cancer of any type, or stage.
 The COC protocol is intended as an adjunctive treatment.
 It is designed to work alongside a patient’s normal standard-of-care treatment, potentially enhancing it.

 What’s important is that anticancer activity has also been demonstrated individually for each of these medications.
 A large amount of research supports their individual potential as a cancer treatment.
-And thanks to the patients involved in our own Care Oncology Clinic research programme, the preliminary evidence we’re generating supports these findings – demonstrating that the COC Protocol can provide real benefit to patients with cancer.
+And thanks to the patients involved in our own Care Oncology Clinic research program, the preliminary evidence we’re generating supports these findings – demonstrating that the COC Protocol can provide real benefit to patients with cancer.

 How the COC Protocol works

 Care Oncology scientists selected the four COC Protocol medications from a huge number of potential candidates, following a detailed analysis of their biology and associated anticancer data.
 Final selection was based on the strength of the existing evidence in certain key areas, including:

 - ability to target and slow down the growth of cancer,

 - predicted capacity to work together in a complementary way against cancer, and